KingULTRA1/UltraLock/ultralock/CONTRIBUTING.md

 - No network calls for validation logic.
 - Prefer small, self-contained validator modules under `validators/`.
 - Keep metadata memory-only and ephemeral.
+- Any change to copy/paste or clipboard handling requires an explicit security review and test vectors that include copy-time metadata mismatch cases.

 ## Validator extension guide